 Please note that betting lines and our game projections may change throughout the day after this article is published.
 Also, the weather may be an issue in some locations.

-Kevin Gausman is one of the best pitchers in the league and we're looking to the over on his strikeout prop.
+Xander Bogaerts is one of the most consistent hitters in the league, and we're looking to his prop tonight.

 The Boston Red Sox come in with a 4.50 implied run total tonight, which is the sixth-highest on the slate, putting their offense in a good spot.
 The Baltimore Orioles are expected to have Kyle Bradish on the mound, their number nine prospect set to make his MLB debut.

 Bradish has posted strong numbers in the minors to start this season, including a 29.8% strikeout rate, which was in line with his 27.8% strikeout rate from last year.
 This is a common situation in the MLB, as a good pitching prospect is making his debut against strong and proven hitters.